pxlBlck - All information for testers of the latest pre-release

 A very convenient way to configure the pxlBlck plugin is the web menu.
 To achieve this, you simply have to enter the IP address of your EPS in the address bar of your browser.
 Then click through the menu to the settings of the pxlBlck.

-- Tile arrangement & Matrix tiles in X-direction & Matrix tiles in Y-direction: These functions do not work yet. :/ Please just leave it set to “OneTileOnly”.
+• Tile-Arrangement & Matrix tiles in X-direction & Matrix tiles in Y-direction: These functions are not working yet. :/ Please leave it set to "OneTileOnly".

-- Hour & Minute & Background: The color for each group can be set here.
-These groups also change depending on the dial set under “Dial version”.
+• Hour & Minute & Background: Here you can set the color for the respective groups.
+These groups also change depending on the dial set under "Dial version".

 Available Commands